-Kelly joined the Project for Public Spaces Public Markets program in 2006 to administer a $3 million grant program jointly funded by the W. K. Kellogg and Ford Foundations to provide technical assistance to over 40 national farmers markets.
-She is the project manager for all projects related to the planning, design and development of public markets and coordinates and develops content for all public markets education and training programs, including the biannual training “How to Create Successful Markets” and the International Public Markets Conference.
-Additionally, Kelly focuses on researching and developing strategies for public markets to meet the needs of underserved communities, and co-authored the handbook SNAP/EBT at Your Farmers Market: Seven Steps to Success.
+Kelly oversees the Market Cities Program’s work, connecting and supporting public market leaders through research, training and a network of peers.
+Kelly joined the Project for Public Spaces’ public markets program in 2006 to administer a $3 million grant program jointly funded by the W. K. Kellogg and Ford Foundations to provide technical assistance to over 40 national farmers markets.
+She was the project manager for all projects related to the planning, design and development of public markets, the biannual “How to Create Successful Markets” training, and the last four International Public Markets Conferences.

 B.A.
 Religious Studies, College of the Holy Cross, 1997